Back to Top

 Division

-Responsibility at Head of Division level for ensuring the consistency of data; the overall co-ordination of the national accounts and the compilation and development of quarterly and annual national accounts statistics.
+Responsibility at Head of Division level for ensuring the consistency of data; the overall co-ordination of the national accounts; for the compilation and development of quarterly and annual national accounts statistics; for the management of the Large Cases Unit (LCU), co-coordinating data collected from large enterprises.

-National Accounts - Large Cases Unit
+National Accounts –Large Cases Unit

 Responsibility at Head of Division level for the collection and processing of data for quarterly and annual national accounts statistics.
 Responsibility for the National Accounts IT project.